 Based on the results of the analysis you can make an informed go/no-go decision about what to do next.

-- Move to the next phase – This could include formal business planning or continuing with product development.
+- Move to the next phase – This includes creating a formal business plan or refining the concept.

 - Improve the viability – If the business concept is salvageable, the feasibility report will include recommendations about what to fix.

 - Abandon the project – If the venture does not make any business sense, it’s probably best to walk away.

 - New business – What are the strengths and weaknesses of the new business?
 Does it make economic sense?